rahulyhg/TkSwissEph/README.md

 When users click the check button of <b>Midpoint</b>, the window is extended and two check button groups for planets will be created.
 The left check button group is for choosing the midpoints of a planet.
 You can select many planets but remember that a lot of text will be inserted on the image.
 The right check button group is for choosing a planet that whether it has an aspect to the midpoint of the first checked planet.

-#### Note:
+### Notes:

-Note that the chart can only drawn, if the executable file and the Eph folder are in the same directory.
+    1. Note that the chart can only drawn, if the executable file and the Eph folder are in the same directory.

+    2. Note that, the chart can only drawn, if the latitude is between -66.55 and 66.55 in decimal and if the longitude is between -180.99 and 180.99 in decimal.

 ### Unix
 ![unix_mainmenu_1](https://user-images.githubusercontent.com/29302909/44623988-a17cf480-a8e8-11e8-9612-cef19e4e4289.png)